Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 ### Considerations and References of Microsoft Defender for Identity (MDI)

-- Check alerts for false-positive events ("DCSync Attack") of Azure AD Connect Servers (exclude them for this specific detection).
+- Check alerts for false-positive events ("DCSync Attack") of "Azure AD Connect" server (exclude them for this specific detection).
 - Signature-based capabilities can be evaluated as part of the "[Defender for Identity security alert lab](https://docs.microsoft.com/en-us/defender-for-identity/playbook-lab-overview)".
-Simulation of Lateral Movement Attacks is recommended and described in the [blog post (by Derk van der Woude)](https://medium.com/@derkvanderwoude/microsoft-defender-for-identity-lateral-movement-b55046c09870).
+Simulation of "Lateral Movement Attacks" is recommended and described in the [blog post (by Derk van der Woude)](https://medium.com/@derkvanderwoude/microsoft-defender-for-identity-lateral-movement-b55046c09870).
 - By default, some domains are excluded from detections (Example: spotify.com)!
 - Audit Policy of domain controllers must be configured to maximize detection capabilities.
 Using [this PowerShell script](https://github.com/microsoft/Azure-Advanced-Threat-Protection/tree/master/Auditing) should helps you to verify the configuration.
 - [Review the known issues and limitations](https://docs.microsoft.com/en-us/defender-for-identity/troubleshooting-known-issues) of MDI sensors and detections
 - Currently there's no option to collect Sensor health status!
 - Global and Security Administrator are assigned with MDI "Administrator" permission by design.
-Default Azure AD security groups ("Azure ATP <InstanceName> Administrator/Users/Viewers"> can be used to delegate permissions on the [MDI RBAC model.](https://docs.microsoft.com/en-us/defender-for-identity/role-groups#types-of-product-short-security-groups) Modification of those group membership should be monitored for prevention of access to security sensitive logs or disabling the sensor/detection.
+Default "Azure AD security groups" ("Azure ATP <InstanceName> Administrator/Users/Viewers"> can be used to delegate permissions on the [MDI RBAC model.](https://docs.microsoft.com/en-us/defender-for-identity/role-groups#types-of-product-short-security-groups).
+Modification of those group membership should be monitored for prevention of access to security sensitive logs or disabling the sensor/detection.
-- Review list of [sensitive accounts and groups](https://docs.microsoft.com/en-us/defender-for-identity/sensitive-accounts) and add non-builtin privileged objects (incl. hybrid identity components such as Azure AD Connect and the service accounts).
+- I can only recommend to review the list of [sensitive accounts and groups](https://docs.microsoft.com/en-us/defender-for-identity/sensitive-accounts) and add non-builtin privileged objects (incl. hybrid identity components such as Azure AD Connect and the service accounts).
 - Subscribe the RSS feed of "[What's new](https://docs.microsoft.com/en-us/defender-for-identity/whats-new)" to be notified about product changes and new features
 - Service health can be monitored on the [MDI status page](https://health.atp.azure.com/) and integrated for notification of service issues or delays of detections.
 Consider to actively monitor the sensors in your infrastructure.
-- [Defender for Identity sizing tool](https://aka.ms/aatpsizingtool) and [capacity planing guidance](https://docs.microsoft.com/en-us/defender-for-identity/capacity-planning) should be use in the planning phase to calculate amount of traffic, supportability and resource recommendations for sensors.
+- [Defender for Identity sizing tool](https://aka.ms/aatpsizingtool) and [capacity planing guidance](https://docs.microsoft.com/en-us/defender-for-identity/capacity-planning) should be used in the planning phase to calculate amount of traffic, supportability and resource recommendations for sensors.

 ## Microsoft 365 Defender: Unified SecOps of M365 Services

 *Sample use case: SecOps needs a unified visibility of incidents and possibility of hunting across all "Microsoft 365" services and assets (data, identity, endpoints and cloud apps).
-Consolidated view on logs and summarized incidents from all "M365 Defender" services with enriched data.
-Enabling centralized investigation of recorded activities (telemetry) in M365 services and empowering (auto)-remediation of incidents by "Automated Investigation and Response (AIR) System".*
+Consolidated view on logs and summarized incidents from all "M365 Defender" services with enriched data is needed.
+Using centralized investigation of recorded activities (telemetry) in M365 services and empowering built-in (auto)-remediation of incidents by "Automated Investigation and Response (AIR) System".*

 ![../2020-12-11-identity-security-monitoring/AzIdentity_AzMonitor.png](../2020-12-11-identity-security-monitoring/AzIdentity_MTP.png)